davidcoles/vc5/README.md

 See below for build instructions.

-## Goals
+## Goals/status

-* Simple deployment with a single binary
+* ✅  Simple deployment with a single binary
-* Stable backend selection with Maglev hashing algorithm
+* ✅ Stable backend selection with Maglev hashing algorithm
-* Route health injection handled automatically; no need to run other software such as ExaBGP
+* ✅ Route health injection handled automatically; no need to run other software such as ExaBGP
-* Minimally invasive; does not require any modification of iptables rules on server
+* ✅ Minimally invasive; does not require any modification of iptables rules on server
-* No modification of backend servers beyond adding the VIP to a loopback device
+* ✅ No modification of backend servers beyond adding the VIP to a loopback device
-* Health-checks run against the VIP on backend servers, not their real addresses
+* ✅ Health-checks run against the VIP on backend servers, not their real addresses
-* HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS healthchecks supported
+* ✅ HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS healthchecks
-* As close as possible to line-rate 10Gbps performance
+* ✅ As close as possible to line-rate 10Gbps performance
-* In-kernel code execution with XDP/eBGP - native mode drivers bypass sk_buff allocation
+* ✅ In-kernel code execution with XDP/eBGP; native mode drivers bypass sk_buff allocation
-* (D)DoS mitigation with fast early drop rules (filtering at /20 granularity - in progress)
+* ✅ (D)DoS mitigation with fast early drop rules
+* ✅ Multiple VLAN support
-* Multiple VLAN support (also multiple NICs for developement/lower bandwidth applications)
+* ✅ Multiple NIC support for lower bandwidth/development applications
-* Bonded network device support to provide high-availibility with LAG/MLAG
+* ✅ Works with bonded network devices to support high-availibility/high-bandwidth
-* Observability via a web console and Prometheus metrics
+* ✅ Observability via a web console and Prometheus metrics
-* Simple API to enable embedding into your own project
+* 🚧 Simple API to enable embedding into your own project
-* Extention to support LVS/IPVS for non-DRS operation
+* 🚧 Extension to support LVS/IPVS for non-DRS operation

 ## About